strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    1. The Cluster CA key got replaced during the current reconciliation, or
    2. One or more Kubernetes Pods have the wrong strimzi.io/cluster-ca-key-generation annotation, meaning they do not trust the latest Cluster CA certificate.
       This is only expected to occur if the operator previously updated the Cluster CA key and a rolling update was started during a previous reconciliation, but it was not completed.
-4. Maybe deleting an old CA certificate if it is not longer used
+4. Maybe deleting an old CA certificate if it is no longer used
    1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-cert-generation annotation, meaning all the component certificates have been signed by the latest Cluster CA certificate.

 ZooKeeperReconciler and KafkaReconciler classes: